 Dec 09, 2021

-Have you been feeling run-down, weak, or tired since getting your cancer diagnosis or starting treatment?
+Have you been feeling run-down, weak, or tired since getting your cancer diagnosis or starting cancer treatment?
 This feeling is known as cancer-related fatigue, and is one of the most commonly reported side effects of cancer.
 Depending on cancer and treatment type, up to 99% of patients report some fatigue with up to 60% describing it as moderate or severe.
-Unfortunately, it may persist up to a year after treatment ends.
+Unfortunately, it may persist up to a year after cancer treatment ends.
 Wondering what you can do to alleviate this symptom?
-Read on to learn about nutrition-based remedies.
+Read on to learn about nutrition-based remedies to support your care.

 Protein is an essential nutrient, key to preserving muscle mass and keeping your immune system strong.
 It is found in animal foods, such as chicken and fish, as well as plant foods like soy, beans, and lentils.
 When you are fatigued, you may start skipping meals or eat only small amounts, which can lead to a protein deficit.
 If this happens, the body will start to break down the existing muscle, and this may make weakness worse.
 Older adults especially need to make sure they are eating adequate protein, as their requirements are higher than younger folks.
 Aim for eating 15-30 grams of protein in a sitting to ensure you’re hitting muscle preserving targets.
 This is about as much as a piece of chicken the size of a deck of cards, a protein shake, or a cup of black beans.